 TRADE: Detroit trades Brendan Smith to the New York Rangers for a 2017 third-round pick (Zach Gallant) and a 2018 second-round pick (Jonatan Berggren).

 ANALYSIS: So far, so good.
 After a promising start to his career, Smith never developed into a top-four defenseman that Detroit had envisioned.
-Instead of committing nearly $4 million per year to a depth player, the Red Wings traded him for two solid picks.
-Berggren (No. 5-ranked prospect) alone would have a nice return for Smith, who spent time in the minors the following season after re-signing with the Rangers that offseason.
+Instead of committing nearly $4 million per year to a depth player, the Red Wings traded him for two picks.
+Berggren (No. 5-ranked prospect) alone would have a nice return for Smith, who spent time in the minors the following season after re-signing with the Rangers that offseason and is now skating as a forward.

 Vanek Visits the Sunshine State